 - Pulse for 1-2 minutes, scraping the sides as needed.
 Then process on high for 1-2 minutes until all ingredients are finely chopped.

 - Press into the bottom of a pie pan.
 Bake for 8 minutes.
 When done, remove from the oven and set on the counter to cool.

 - In a medium saucepan on medium-high heat, combine 4 cups of chopped mangoes, 1/2 pint of raspberries, 1/4 cup water, lemon juice and coconut palm sugar.

 - Bring liquid to a boil and cover pan.
 Reduce heat to medium-low and simmer fruit for 15-minutes, until mangoes are very tender.

 - Meanwhile, in a small mixing bowl, whisk together the arrowroot with the remaining 1/3 cup water.

 - Once the fruit has simmered for 15 minutes, pour the arrowroot mixture into the saucepan and stir to combine.
 Increase heat to high and bring liquid to a boil.
 Let boil for 2 minutes, until liquid thickens.

 - Transfer the fruit-arrowroot mixture to a large glass bowl and let cool for 15 minutes.
-Gently stir in the remaining pint of raspberries and reserved pint of blueberries.
+Fold in the remaining raspberries and wild blueberries.

-- Pour the mixture into a par-baked pie crust (such as this one).
+- Pour the mixture into the pre-baked crust.
 Transfer the pie to the freezer for 30 minutes and then to the refrigerator for another 60 minutes, or until cold and firmly set.
 Serve chilled.